joelparkerhenderson/ways-of-working/README.md

   understand context.
 Examples: "Why is our principle X?", "Why do we value X?", "Why do we do X?", "Why are we working on this together?".

+* <b>Tenets</b> define desirable attributes that should be built into all plans, directly related to the operational concept.
+Tenets should provide planners with criteria to evaluate whether their plans are likely to succeed.
+Examples:
+  "Involve users early and often", "Leverage domain-driven design", "Drive decisions via metrics".

 * <b>Ground rules</b> are guidelines of how people need to behave, for specific situations such as meetings, or activities, or tasks.
-Examples: "At our meetings everyone gets the opportunity to speak", "Communicate directly irrespective of hierarchy", "Use safety gear when working on equipment".
+Examples: "At our meetings everyone gets the opportunity to speak", "Proofread your work", "Communicate directly irrespective of hierarchy", "Use safety gear here".

 * <b>Aspirations</b> are statements intended to guide interactions and decision making within the group, and also across other groups within the organization.